Virtual Learning Opportunities in Parks

 Explore Washington State Parks from where you are!
 We are committed to providing virtual learning opportunities that connect students and families to Washington State Parks.
 These resources are designed to be used at home, in a virtual classroom, or part of any online learning.
 Scroll through the opportunities below to learn how to start your virtual learning adventure.

-Cape Disappointment sits on the coast of Washington where the Columbia River collides with the mighty Pacific Ocean.
-It is wrapped in old-growth fog forest and battered by fierce storms with humongous waves.
-It is steeped in the history of the Chinook Indians, Lewis and Clark, shipwrecks, light houses, military forts, and more.
-We offer virtual field trips on these topics and more- email us to create a custom experience for your group.
+Cape Disappointment State Park sits on the coast of Washington where the Columbia River collides with the mighty Pacific Ocean.
+The park is wrapped in old-growth fog forest and battered by fierce storms with humongous waves.
+It's steeped in the history of the Chinook Indians, the Lewis and Clark expedition, shipwrecks, lighthouses, military forts.
+We offer virtual field trips on these and other topics.
+Contact us to create a custom experience for your group.

 Deception Pass State Park

 Located in one of the most environmentally rich and diverse areas of Washington state, Deception Pass State Park is well loved for its iconic Pacific Northwest rocky beaches, beautiful old growth forests, and wealth of cultural history.
-We are excited to offer virtual field trips and educational opportunities on a wide range of topics such as tide pool creatures, sand dune habitats, animal adaptations, the Civilian Conservation Corps in Washington State Parks and much more!
+Deception Pass State Park is excited to offer virtual fieldtrips and educational opportunities on a wide range of topics such as tide pool creatures, sand dune habitats, animal adaptations, Civilian Conservation Corps connections to Washington State Parks, Deception Pass State Park’s fascinating history and more!

 Contact: Please contact park staff with specific requests and for more information at firstname.lastname@example.org or 509-859-3016.